omer-ozdag/omer-ozdag/README.md

 Here is a quick breakdown of the repositories:

-🎛️ [haptics](https://github.com/omer-ozdag/haptics) — Project for the Computational Haptics Laboratory course.
+🎛️ [haptics](https://github.com/omer-ozdag/haptics) — Project for the Computational Haptics Laboratory course

 🤖 [fp-robotics](https://github.com/omer-ozdag/fp-robotics) — Research Internship in Imitation Learning for Robotics with Haptic and Visual Data